matplotlib/matplotlib/doc/devel/dependencies.rst

 rasterize characters differently) and of Qhull.
 As an exception, Matplotlib defaults to the system version of FreeType on AIX.

+When on Windows and using the Microsoft Build tools, `Visual C++ 14.0 or greater <https://visualstudio.microsoft.com/visual-cpp-build-tools>`_ is required.

 To force Matplotlib to use a copy of FreeType or Qhull already installed in your system, create a :file:`mplsetup.cfg` file with the following contents: